 We concentrate on the value-formation ages of 12 to 18, creating opportunities for youth and their families to build relationships across faith and other boundaries and become ambassadors for coexistence and justice.
 Through a six-year sequence of summer programs and monthly school year activities, we equip participants with the knowledge, skills, and relationships to promote interfaith understanding, advocate for social change, and take action for peace in Boston and beyond.
 K4PB believes that youth can and must change our world!

 Kids4Peace Boston (K4PB) offers an integrated, year-round, six-year Peace Leader Program focused on the peacebuilding aspirations of middle and high school youth from many different communities throughout the Boston-area.

 Among interfaith and peace building organizations, Kids4Peace Boston is distinctive in several important ways:

-- K4PB participants have an opportunity over the course of six years (7th – 12th grades) to foster relationships across boundaries, gain and use peace leadership skills, develop global and local insights on peace and justice, build an appreciation for the faiths of others, and have fun together!
+- Over the course of six years (7th – 12th grades), K4PB participants foster relationships across boundaries, gain and use peace leadership skills, develop global and local insights on peace and justice, build an appreciation for the faiths of others, and have fun together!

 - We build bridges among a diverse group of youth, families, and communities.
 Boston-area participants represent a wide spectrum of Christian, Muslim, and Jewish religious practices, urban and suburban neighborhoods, ethnicities, races, and income levels.

 - During monthly school-year experiential learning activities and 1-2 week immersive summer programs, participants actively learn, apply, and improve their leadership skills.
 (Learn more about our Youth Empowerment Model)

 K4PB middle school and high school youth can be found throughout Greater Boston promoting interfaith understanding and working towards justice and peace as they:

 - Conducting workshops for youth at local temples, mosques, churches, and schools

 - Standing up for tolerance and diversity in their schools and communities and resolving real-life conflicts that arise around them

 Kids4Peace Boston is a registered 501(c)(3) charitable organization and collaborates with many partners including Kids4Peace International (Kids4Peace Jerusalem and other American Chapters), Jerusalem Peacebuilders, the American Youth Foundation, and many local churches, mosques, and temples.